Mortgage

 loading image

-When a 5/1 ARM’s interest rate adjusts
+When does a 5/1 ARM interest rate adjust and by how much?

 • The third number is the lifetime cap: Your rate can adjust up to 5 percentage points above the initial rate over the life of the loan.

-What index is used with a 5/1 ARM?
+Which index is used with a 5/1 ARM?

 loading image